ayushdg/Reinforcement-Learning/README.md

 # Reinforcement-Learning
-Reinforcement learning on a simple grid with goals and obstacles
+EC 232E - Reinforcement learning on a simple grid with goals and obstacles